 DeYoung Natural Area

-The 145 acres sits in the middle of a rapidly developing residential area.
-“The DeYoung family turned away many offers from developers and sacrificed financially by offering this property to the Conservancy because they care tremendously about seeing it remain as it is today,” said Matt Heiman, Director of Land Programs with the Leelanau Conservancy who has worked with the family.
+Just minutes from Traverse City, the property features frontage on both sides of Cherry Bend Road and sits in the middle of a rapidly developing residential area.
+“The DeYoung family turned away many offers from developers and sacrificed financially by offering this property to the Conservancy because they care tremendously about seeing it remain as it is today,” said Matt Heiman, Director of Land Programs with the Leelanau Conservancy who worked with the family.
 “Under some scenarios, the property could have supported as many as 100 homes.”
 From the property’s highest vantage points there are views of west and east Grand Traverse Bay.

-The land became available when Louis DeYoung, Sr. passed away last year at the age of 104.
-His son, Ted, says it was his father’s dream to see the land forever preserved.
+The land became available when Louis DeYoung, Sr. passed away at the age of 104.
+His son, Ted, said it was his father’s dream to see the land forever preserved.
 They began exploring options with the Conservancy late in 2003.

 The farm has a rich agricultural history.
 (Learn more about a partnership with EMU’s Graduate School in Historic Preservation and the work to document the history of DeYoung by clicking on some of the links below.)